Commuting-Liftable Subgroups of Galois Groups II: Valuative Subgroups and Comparable Valuations

 In this section we prove the main theorems which allow us to detect valuations using C-pairs in a more precise way.
-To begin, we introduce the notion of a valuative subgroup $I \leq \Gc_K^a(n)$ which generalizes the notion of a ``flag function'' from \cite{Bogomolov2007}.
-For a valuative subgroup $I \leq \Gc_K^a(n)$ we associate a canonical valuation $v_I$ which is reminiscent of Pop's notion of a core of a valuation in a Galois extension, and was also considered in \cite{Arason1987}.
-It turns out that the C-pair property is intimately related to the comparability of these canonical valuations $v_I$; we will show that, in certain cases, we can ``glue'' valuative subgroups together.
+To begin, we introduce the notion of a ``valuative'' subgroup $I \leq \Gc_K^a(n)$ which generalizes the notion of a ``flag function'' from \cite{Bogomolov2007}.
+To a valuative subgroup $I \leq \Gc_K^a(n)$ we associate a canonical valuation $v_I$ which is reminiscent of Pop's notion of a core of a valuation in a Galois extension, and was also considered in \cite{Arason1987}.
+It turns out that the C-pair property is intimately related to the comparability of these canonical valuations $v_I$.
+Namely, we will show that, in certain cases, these ``valuative'' subgroups can be ``glued'' together.